dilawar/MouseBehaviour/docs/build_pipeline.md

-You build this pipeline, you need various components.
+To build this pipeline, you need the following

 # Softwares

 - KiCAD
-- FreeCAD
+- FreeCAD (optional, required to fabriacate 3D components).
 - python3.6+
 - GCC C++ Compiler
 - GCC toolchain for Arduino